mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Our starting point for this work is Multipath QUIC that was initially proposed in {{CoNEXT}}.
 A detailed specification of Multipath QUIC may be found in {{I-D.deconinck-quic-multipath}}.
-Two implementations of different version of this protocol are available {{CoNEXT}}, {{SIGCOMM19}}.
+Two implementations of different versions of this protocol are available {{CoNEXT}}, {{SIGCOMM19}}.

 # Conventions and Definitions